Ladder

-A ladder is a vertical or inclined set of rungs or steps used for climbing or descending.
-There are two types: rigid ladders that are self-supporting or that may be leaned against a vertical surface such as a wall, and rollable ladders, such as those made of rope or aluminium, that may be hung from the top.
-The vertical members of a rigid ladder are called stringers or rails (US) or stiles (UK).
+A ladder is a vertical or inclined set of rungs or steps commonly used for climbing or descending.
+There are two types: rigid ladders that are self-supporting or that may be leaned against a vertical surface such as a wall, and flexible ladders, such as those made of rope or wire rope, that may be hung from the top.

+The vertical members of a rigid ladder are called "stringers" or "rails" (US) or "stiles" (UK).
 Rigid ladders are usually portable, but some types are permanently fixed to a structure, building, or equipment.
 They are commonly made of metal, wood, or fiberglass, but they have been known to be made of tough plastic.

 Historical usages

 Ladders are ancient tools and technology.
 A ladder is featured in a Mesolithic rock painting that is at least 10,000 years old, depicted in the Spider Caves in Valencia, Spain.
 The painting depicts two humans using a ladder to reach a wild honeybee nest to harvest honey.
 The ladder is depicted as long and flexible, possibly made out of some sort of grass.